Siegfried Kasche: Wartime service and ambassador to Croatia

 In February 1941, Kasche was assigned to the Foreign Ministry for diplomatic service.
 On 15 April 1941, when Germany recognized the Independent State of Croatia, Kasche was named ambassador, arriving in Zagreb on 20 April.
 He was one of a handful of SA officers appointed to diplomatic posts in central and southeastern Europe by Foreign Minister Joachim von Ribbentrop in an effort to limit Himmler's influence in the area.
 For his part, Kasche had never forgiven the SS for its involvement in the Röhm purge.
 However, he had no diplomatic training or background and, according to one German observer in Zagreb, "he barely knew where Croatia was".
 Kasche also retained his post as SA Fuhrer in Hamburg until 21 January 1942, when Herbert Fust returned to the position.
+Unlike many other German officials who regarded the NDH (Nezavisna Država Hrvatsk-Independent State of Croatia) as something of a joke, Kasche supported the NDH fully.

 At a meeting of the Nazi leadership at Hitler's Wolf's Lair headquarters on 16 July 1941, Kasche was designated as the future Reichskommissar of the planned Nazi occupation regime to be called Moskau, which was to comprise the main territories of central and northern Russia up to the Ural Mountains.
 German military reversals on the eastern front during the 1941–42 winter that culminated in the failure to take Moscow prevented its establishment, leaving the project in the planning stages.